Description

 Authoritative Sources

-Product-specific use should follow the manufacturer’s instructions for use and any facility-approved protocol.
-The following sources provide general context for PRP preparation, blood handling, and occupational safety.
+Product-specific use should follow the manufacturer’s instructions for use and facility-approved protocols.
+The following sources provide general clinical and occupational safety context for platelet-rich plasma preparation and blood handling.

 - For general PRP preparation background, see NCBI Bookshelf Platelet-Rich Plasma.